 Feel, taste and experience the City of Light and Love from a more intimate angle.
 Ten less touristy things to do in Paris that include discovery, shopping, food exploration, architecture observation and the good old comedy laughter.
 Whatever you chose to do, make sure it is something you LOVE doing!

-Explore the Parisian Passages
+1 – Explore the Parisian Passages

-Dive into the Exotic Fabric Universe
+2 – Dive into the Exotic Fabric Universe

-If you are a woman who likes fashion, you probably will like to visit some of the colourful, several-floors shops for fabrics in the centre of Paris.
+If you are a woman who likes fashion, one of the less touristy things you can do in Paris is … going shopping!
+You probably will enjoy visiting some of the colourful, several-storey fabric shops in the centre of Paris.
 Conveniently situated in the streets around the popular Cathedral Sacre Coeur, these stores are here from a long, long time.
 Carrying the fashionable spirit of Paris, now they continue to be a favourite place for the local ladies.

-Visit the Oldest Restaurant in Paris
+3 – Visit the Oldest Restaurant in Paris

 Although ‘Le Procope’ is known among the tourists, it is not a popular tourist spot.
 Visiting this restaurant in the heart of the Latin Quarter gives you the chance to feel the atmosphere of the time of the young Napoleon Bonaparte.
 The story says that he liked to meet here his peers long before he became the Emperor of France.